Using GitHub as a Game Programmer Portfolio

 Why is GitHub a Great Resume Tool?

-GitHub allows potential employers and recruiters to look at the body or your coding work over time.
+GitHub allows potential employers and video game recruiters to look at the body or your coding work overtime.
 This helps showcase your level of experience and progress as a programmer.
-Recruiters and hiring managers like to see diversity in coding languages (especially in games) and a willingness to explore new types of code to work with.
+Video game recruiters and hiring managers like to see diversity in coding languages (especially in games) and a willingness to explore new types of code to work with.
 For this reason, it is important to keep your GitHub profile up to date and ensure it is reflecting any new projects or languages you have become acquainted with.

 Best Practices for Maintaining a GitHub Portfolio